hydrylmz/UnityBuildAndRunAutomation/README.md

 ### 1. Using the Unity Editor:
 1. Open your Unity project.
 2. Add the `BuildAutomation.cs` script to the `Assets/Editor` folder in your project. **[Your script should be in a folder named Editor]**
-3. In Unity, there will be a new tab named Build on the top of your screen.
-Go to **Build > Build and Run Multiple Times** from the top menu.
+3. In Unity, Go to **Window > Build Automation** from the top menu.
+The Build Automation tab should be there if you did everything correctly.
-4. In the **Inspector**, modify the `buildFolderPath` and `numberOfBuilds` values as desired.
+4. In the **Build Automation Inspector**, modify the `buildFolderPath` and `numberOfBuilds` values as desired.
-5. Click the **Build and Run Multiple Times** menu item to begin the build process.
+5. Click the **Start Build** menu item to begin the build process.

 ### 3. Customizable Parameters:
 - **`buildFolderPath`**: The directory where the build outputs will be saved.
 This path can be easily changed via the **Inspector**.